-Applied to GNSO model - so focused on SG/C appointments.
+Applied to GNSO model - focused on SG/C appointments.
 Could include other groups as well.
 Members are expected to represent their appointing organization, but it is up to the appointing organization to put specific rules in place.
 Open to other SO/ACs but care in member appointments.

-Cons: no limited of participation, despite membership appointment.
+Groups do not always opt to appoint members.
+Cons: no limitation on participation, despite membership appointment.
 May not be timely.

 Is there faster or expeditious decision making in this model?